emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 | POR_387_20200912_RUN_3   	| 2295.43894 	| 60.478 	| 40.35    	|
 | POR_373_20200912_RUN_3   	| 2286.19554 	| 60.173 	| 40.26    	|

+*These sample IDs will need to be changed on the laptop next to the titrator.
+Otherwise each push will override that file changed on my computer.*

+#### 20220308 Kristen and Emma (2 runs = 16 samples)

 ## <a name="Jan"></a> **January 2020, 146 samples to complete**